GlitchyTech/Lab2/README.md

 *Utils* is used for exception handling and some debug features.

-<class>Implementation.hpp is just file with definitions of <class>.
+#class_name#Implementation.hpp is just file with definitions of #class_name#.
 I use it to separate declaration and definitions.